garrandall/popular-music-data/tracks/wake-up--next-to-you--graham-parker-the-shot.md

 I don't have no complaints against life's one way ride I know I'm sleeping with an angel and this devil's in luck

-Oooooooh wake up, wake up, wake up, wake up
+Oh wake up, wake up, wake up, wake up

 I've been dreamin for too long
 I guess something's always wrong unless I
 Wake up, next to you, I wanna
 Wake up, next to you you
-Oooh ooh ooh ooh ooh ooh ooh oooh
+Oh oh oh oh oh oh oh ohoh

-Oooh ooh, ooh ooh, ooh ooh, ooh ooh, yeah
+Oh oh, oh oh, oh oh, oh oh, yeah

 The Summer's left a spell on us, magic and gold
 The tarmac's cracked and shimmering, up on the road